Advertisement

 While severe functional problems that limit a child’s ability to perform everyday tasks such as dressing, toileting and feeding are not common, they do occur more often in children who were born extremely prematurely than in children who were born at full term.

-In addition, up to 60 per cent of ELBW infants will go on to experience milder functional impairment, such as speech difficulties or trouble understanding simple instructions.
+In addition, many ELBW infants will go on to experience milder functional impairment, such as speech difficulties or trouble understanding simple instructions.
 As a result, they are more likely to need physiotherapy, speech therapy or occupational therapy.
 Regular reviews by appropriate health professionals will help in the early detection of any difficulties.

 Early detection and subsequent early intervention with the appropriate treatment can help maximise the functional and educational opportunities for these children.